uoeIDS/IDS_website/content/assessments/project.en.md

 * A `.html` version of your presentation.
 * Your team peer evaluation (under peer evaluation on Gradescope).

 Only _one_ member of your team should submit the write-up and presentation to Learn.
-This person will need to add the other team members from the drop down menu that appears under  `"View or edit group"` after uploading the files and viewing the submission.
+This person will need to add the other team members from the drop down menu that appears under  _View or edit group_ after uploading the files and viewing the submission.
 Everyone should submit the peer evaluation individually.

 As explained above, you _must_ also add the course GitHub account (username: uoeIDS) to your team GitHub repository by the time of the deadline.